Length: SVL up to 101mm, with the tail being equal to or slightly longer than the body length

 Dorsal (upper) surface colours range from yellow/brown to dark brown; back covered with light to dark flecks which may be indistinct or very prominent.
 Flanks cream to yellow or brown, usually heavily mottled with black, particularly on the sides of the neck.
 This typical flank pattern can also be reversed with a black background colour with pale mottling.
 Ventral (lower) surfaces: yellow to orange belly, usually unmarked or faintly marked; throat pale grey.
 Sides and top of tail sometimes have an orange hue.
 The head is deep set with a short, blunt snout.
 A pale, black edged tear drop is present beneath each eye.
 Whitaker’s skink reach SVL (snout-vent-lengths) of 80-101mm.
 Males weigh up to 20g, and breeding females 25-26g (D. Keall, personal communication, October 18, 2016).

-Estimations for captive animals range from 10 to 40+ years (D. Keall, personal communication, October 18, 2016).
+Individuals have been known to live over 46 years in captivity (D. Keall, personal communication, October 18, 2016).

 Ecology and habitat

 A crepuscular and nocturnal species which are active at dawn and for several hours after dusk.
-The species are active over a very narrow climatic range, with capture rates at Pukerua Bay indicating that the temperature preference for activity is 15-20°C. Gravid females will sun bask.
+Whitaker's skinks are active over a very narrow climatic range, with capture rates at Pukerua Bay indicating that the temperature preference for activity is 15-20°C. Gravid females will sun bask.